 Ambient Light sensor – This sensor can determine how much light is available in the area surrounding the iPhone, iPod touch, and iPad and automatically adjust the brightness of the screen in order to conserve battery life.

 Moisture sensor - The devices also contains a fourth sensor, though this one isn’t related to the interface.
 The water sensor is a little red tab that appears in the dock connector when the phone has been submerged in water.
 It can also appear as a red dot in the headphone jack.

-The iPhone 4, 4th gen. iPod touch, and iPad 2 adds another sensor: a three-axis gyroscope.
+Gyroscope - Starting with the iPhone 4, 4th gen. iPod touch, and iPad 2 there's another sensor: a three-axis gyroscope.
 When combining the gyroscope with the accelerometer, this gives these devices six axes on which the it can operate.
 This is designed to make them more sensitive, responsive, and powerful for gaming.

 Want tips like this delivered to your inbox every week?
 Subscribe to the free weekly iPhone/iPod email newsletter.